CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/future-plans.md

   <article className="roadmap-card">
     <span className="roadmap-kicker">Additional formats</span>
     <h2>Follow real use cases</h2>
-    <p>Consider formats such as SAS XPORT, C-CDA, and PCORnet when there is a concrete user need and representative data for testing.</p>
+    <p>Consider formats such as SAS XPORT and C-CDA when there is a concrete user need and representative data for testing.</p>
   </article>
   <article className="roadmap-card">
     <span className="roadmap-kicker">Validation</span>